 Everything comes to a head at a party Mimi throws to advertise her new charity bracelets, shown off to great effect on the otherwise bare body of Tarquin (Arron Blake), her new lover.
 Good – and vengeance in the form of an undercover CI-Fashion agent – will out, and as she’s escorted off the stage by the fashion police with the words “her dress is PRIMARK!” thrown after her, the moral of the story is simple enough: “Being nice, well… that never goes out of fashion!”
 Neither do strong cocktails.
 On all accounts, not a bad night.

-Fashion Victim is on at the Cinema Museum until 6th July 2014, for further information or to book visit here.
+Fashion Victim is at the Cinema Museum until 6th July 2014.
+For further information or to book visit the show’s website here.